Fate of the false vacuum in string-inspired nonlocal field theory: Short review: String-inspired nonlocal scalar field theory

-Typically the action for the infinite derivative theory given by \cite{Biswas:2014yia}:
+Typically, the action for the string-inspired nonlocal theory given by \cite{Calcagni:2009jb, Buoninfante:2018mre}:

-where the normalization of $\phi$ is so chosen such that the residue at the $p^2=-m^2$ pole is unity in this case, and $\Box= \eta_{\mu\nu}\partial^{\mu}\partial^{\nu}$ $(\mu, \nu=0,1,2,3$) with the convention of the metric signature $(-,+,+,+)$, $m$ is the mass of the scalar particle, and $M$ is the energy scale of the non-locality which is usually taken to be below the Planck scale.
-The most important thing to note here is the fact that the kinetic energy terms are generalized with higher derivatives suppressed by the non-local energy scale $M$, whilst the scalar self-interaction is the typical quartic potential one.
-This action is reduced into the standard local field theory taking the limit of $M \to \infty$\footnote{Regarding the non local form-factor $e^{f(\Box)}$, several possibilities have been popularly considered in the existing literature \cite{Edholm:2016hbt}.
+where the normalization of $\phi$ is so chosen such that the residue at the $p^2=-m^2$ pole is unity in this case, and $\Box= \eta_{\mu\nu}\partial^{\mu}\partial^{\nu}$ $(\mu, \nu=0,1,2,3$) with the convention of the metric signature $(-,+,+,+)$, $m$ is the mass of the scalar particle, and $M$ is the energy scale of the nonlocality which is usually taken to be below the Planck scale.
+The most important thing to note here is the fact that the kinetic energy terms are generalized with higher-derivatives suppressed by the nonlocal energy scale $M$, whilst the scalar self-interaction is the typical quartic potential one.
+This action is reduced into the standard local field theory taking the limit of $M \to \infty$\footnote{Regarding the nonlocal form-factor $e^{f(\Box)}$, several possibilities have been popularly considered in the existing literature \cite{Edholm:2016hbt}.
 Here, however, for simplicity, we will use $e^{-\frac{\Box}{M^2}}$.
-Nonetheless, the essential citerion is that the non-local factor is an entire function without zeros which allows us to avoid the appearance of possible ghosts in the physical spectrum of the theory.}.
+Nonetheless, the essential criterion is that the nonlocal factor is an entire function without zeros, which allows us to avoid the appearance of possible ghosts in the physical spectrum of the theory.}.\\

-In Euclidean space ($p^0\rightarrow ip_{E} ^0$) the propagator is given by, \be \Pi(p^2)=-\frac{ie^{f(-p_E^2)}}{p_E^2+m^2} \ee and the vertex factor is, as usual, given by $-i\lambda$.
-It is can be clearly noted that that the non-local extensions of the local theory leads to the exponential suppression of the propagators for $p_E^2 > M^2$ region.
-What this essentially means is that the quantum corrections in the ultraviolet (UV) will be frozen at energies higher than $M$ (basically all the $\beta-$functions vanish beyond the scale of non-locality M thereby making the theory reach an asymptotically conformal limit in the UV) \cite{Ghoshal:2017egr,Ghoshal:2020lfd} which is a desirable feature in any QFT.
-In the other popular form factor considered in Refs.~\cite{Tomboulis:1997gg,Modesto:2015foa,Ghoshal:2017egr,Ghoshal:2020lfd}, one can even weaken the interaction above $M$ and achieve asymptotic freedom (the coupling goes to zero in the UV).
+In Euclidean space ($p^0\rightarrow ip_{E} ^0$), the propagator is given by, \be \Pi(p^2)=-\frac{ie^{f(-p_E^2)}}{p_E^2+m^2} \ee and the vertex factor is, as usual, given by $-i\lambda$.
+It can be clearly noted that the nonlocal extensions of the local theory leads to the exponential suppression of the propagators for $p_E^2 > M^2$ region.
+What this essentially means is that the quantum corrections in the ultraviolet (UV) will be frozen at energies higher than $M$ (basically all the $\beta-$functions vanish beyond the scale of nonlocality $M$ thereby making the theory reach an asymptotically conformal limit in the UV) \cite{Ghoshal:2017egr,Ghoshal:2020lfd} which is a desirable feature in any QFT.
+In the other popular form factor considered in Refs.~\cite{Modesto:2015lna,Modesto:2015foa}, one can even weaken the interaction above $M$ and achieve asymptotic freedom (the coupling goes to zero in the UV).\\